eduardosoliv/pingdomexport/README.rst

         account_email: dummy
         app_key: dummy

-The username, password and account email should be easy to fill is your credentials to log in in pindgom.
+The username, password and account email should be easy to fill in (is your credentials to log in in pindgom).

-The api key you need to create an application.
-Log in in pingdom then Integrations > The Pingdom API > Register Application
+To get your app key, log in on pingdom then go to Integrations > The Pingdom API > Register Application

 Configuration checks
 --------------------